bchao1/Anime-Face-Dataset/README.md

 </p>

 ## Disclaimer
 This dataset should only be used for educational purposes.
-Please cite me or this repo if you use this dataset in your projects, research papers, and etc.
+Please cite the source if you use this dataset in your projects, research papers, and etc. Also I'd appreciate if you give this repo a star!

 ## Author
 Brian Chao